menu

 Demographics

-The citizens of Cordova are slightly better educated than the national average of 21.84% for all cities and towns, with 23.81% of adults in Cordova having a bachelor's degree or advanced degree.
+The education level of Cordova citizens is a little higher than the average for US cities and towns: 23.81% of adults in Cordova have at least a bachelor's degree.

 The per capita income in Cordova in 2022 was $19,527, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $78,108 for a family of four.
 However, Cordova contains both very wealthy and poor people as well.